 After significant testing by the R&D team at Shepherd Color, YInMn was found to have unusually high NIR reflectance, perfect for use in engineering plastic and high - performance coating applications.
-YInMn Blue is also able to withstand extreme weather conditions due to its high temperature calcination production process.
+YInMn Blue is also able to withstand extreme weather conditions due to its high-temperature calcination production process.

 At Shepherd Color, we’re dedicated to providing our customers with new and impactful pigments for coatings, plastics, and other material markets.
-Rely on Shepherd Color to Brighton Your Life with the highest quality products and latest innovations.
+Rely on Shepherd Color to Brighten Your Life with the highest quality products and latest innovations.

 Pigment licensed to Shepherd Color